mbrandonw/mbrandonw.github.io/_drafts/algbera-of-predicates-and-sorting-functions.md

 Note that this `filtered(by:)` method could also be defined on the more general `Sequence` with minimal extra effort (see the exercises).

-Now we can use `Predicate` more naturally with `Array`’s:
+Now we can use `Predicate` more naturally with `Array`s:

 ```swift
 Array(0...100).filtered(by: isLessThan10AndEven) // => [0, 2, 4, 6, 8]
 ```

-In fact, this first class support for `Predicate` means there’s no reason to define one off compositions of small predicates as we might as well use them inline:
+In fact, this first class support for `Predicate` means there’s no reason to define one-off compositions of small predicates as we might as well use them inline:

 ```swift
 Array(0...100).filtered(by: isLessThan10 <> isEven)